 - To make your curry paste, mix together in a small bowl; cumin, coriander, kashmiri chilli, turmeric, black pepper, fenugreek leaves, cinnamon and salt.
 Stir in the tomato paste/puree to make your paste.2 teaspoons ground cumin, 1 teaspoon ground coriander, 1 teaspoon ground kashmiri chilli powder, ½ teaspoon turmeric powder, ½ teaspoon freshly ground black pepper, ¼ teaspoon ground cinnamon, ½ teaspoon fenugreek leaf, 1 teaspoon kosher salt, 4 tablespoons tomato paste

 - Meanwhile, heat the oil in a pan over medium heat and saute the onion until golden at the edges (about 10 minutes) then add the garlic and ginger and saute for another minute, until fragrant.1 tablespoon olive oil, 1 large yellow onion, finely diced, 3 garlic cloves, 1 inch chunk of ginger

 - Add the curry paste to the onion mixture and continue to cook out for a couple of minutes to temper the spices, stirring regularly.

 - Add the red lentils, coconut milk and water and bring to the boil.
 Turn down the heat and simmer uncovered for 20 minutes, or until the lentils are tender.½ cup dried red lentils, 1 can coconut milk, 2 cups water

 - Stir in the roasted butternut squash and chickpeas and simmer for a further 5 minutes.1 can chickpeas, drained and rinsed

-- Serve with rice and naan, yoghurt and chopped coriander, if using.fresh cilantro, basmati rice, yoghurt, naan
+- Serve with rice and naan, yogurt and chopped cilantro, if using.fresh cilantro, basmati rice, yogurt, naan